MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/on-object-formatting-api.md

 The visual should handle the localization and provide localized strings.

-## Github resources
+## Git hub resources

 * All on object formatting interfaces can be found in (link to be provided once the API is released) in on-object-formatting-api.d.ts
-* We recommend using the [on object utils] which includes the HTMLSubSelectionHelper (link to be provided once the API is released)
+* We recommend using the [on object utils], which includes the [HTMLSubSelectionHelper](link to be provided once the API is released)
-* You can find an example of a custom visual [SampleBarChart] that uses API version 5.8.0 and implements the support for the on object formatting using the on object utils at (link to be provided once the API is released)
+* You can find an example of a custom visual [SampleBarChart](./create-bar-chart.md) that uses API version 5.8.0 and implements the support for the on object formatting using the on object utils at (link to be provided once the API is released)